SLQ-web/Trestle-table/README.md

 The Trestle Table script reads the THEAD content and then prints that in to a style tag in the HEAD of a HTML document.

+##NOTE
+This particular iteration of the script is specifically customised for PL Connect website on Squiz Matrix.